-We make music in the same way we make sculpture, with the same formal concerns.
+We make sound in the same way we make sculpture, with the same formal concerns.
 Our first sculptural collaboration was an attempt to represent sound physically, In the same way as a score or notated music.
 We want the work to suggest presence through absence, to give a feeling of the ‘other’.
 Taking as an example John Cage’s 4:33, what interests us about this piece is its frame work.
 It has a beginning and an end.
 The piano lid is opened and then closed.
 This framing of nothingness is what we explore in our own work.
 Negative space for us has the same physicality as the walls, the ceiling, the floor, It's a material as tangible as clay.

 On our sound:

-Last year we released an album, It is a self produced album of 7 tracks.
+Last year we released an album, it is a self produced album of 7 tracks.
 We see the tracks as more sculptural, in the way the compositions play with foreground and background.
 We have worked on making the sound feel more immersive as if you have entered a space and the landscape is being described to you.
 Even though there is a 'sound' to the album we have made each piece its own, each one is its own contained world.

-We make songs like you would a sketch, sometimes starting with a basic structure and slowly building and editing until something forms that feels complete.
+We make each piece like you would a sketch, sometimes starting with a basic structure, slowly building and editing until something forms that feels complete.
 So the composition becomes an organic process of experimenting... and also balance, how one part sits with another.
-The idea of balance, we would say is the most important factor to our sound.
-There is always a very melancholic tone to the music we make.
+The idea of balance we would say is the most important factor to our sound.
+There is always a very melancholic tone to the sound we make.
 We would also say it is the hardest tone to make.
 Your trying to find a mid point, between a happy tone and a sad one.
-Its also how we believe the music has this other worldly feel, Its always in-between, it can't be placed, its never fixed.
+Its also how we believe the sound has this other worldly feel, its always in-between, it can't be placed, its never fixed.